Football in England: 1992–present: Premier League era

-Wembley Stadium had been converted to an all-seater format by 1989, but its capacity was reduced to 78,000 from its previous capacity of 100,000.
-By the mid 1990s, plans were afoot for refurbishment or complete reconstruction of the stadium.
+The beginning of the new century also saw the construction of a new national stadium at Wembley.
+The old Wembley Stadium had been converted to an all-seater format by 1989, but its capacity was reduced to 78,000 from its previous capacity of 100,000.
+By the mid-1990s, plans were afoot for the refurbishment or complete reconstruction of the stadium.
 The eventual plan was for the old stadium to be demolished and a completely new 90,000-seat stadium to be built in its place.
-The old stadium finally closed in October 2000 and it was anticipated that the new stadium would be completed in 2003, but a series of delays meant that demolition of the old stadium did not take place for two years after the last game was played, and the new Wembley was not opened until March 2007.
+The old stadium finally closed in October 2000, and it was anticipated that the new stadium would be completed in 2003, but a series of delays meant that demolition of the old stadium did not take place for two years after the last game was played, and the new Wembley was not opened until March 2007.

-West Ham United moved from the Boleyn Ground into the ~60,000 capacity Olympic Stadium at the end of the 2015–16 season.

-In 2019, Manchester City became the first English men's football club in history to complete the domestic treble.

 Men's League system

 The English Football League, established in 1888 as The Football League by Aston Villa director William McGregor and renamed "English Football League" in 2016, was the first professional football league in the world.
 Since its founding, however, many other leagues have been founded in England.
-Sunday leagues are played each weekend by clubs, the study made by the FA sees to this.
-Over the years there has been an increasing effort to link all these leagues together in a pyramidal structure allowing promotion and relegation between different levels.
+Sunday leagues are played each weekend by clubs, and the study made by the FA sees to this.
+Over the years, there has been an increasing effort to link all these leagues together in a pyramidal structure, allowing promotion and relegation between different levels.
 The primary motivation for this drive is to maintain the possibility that any club in England may dream of one day rising to the very top, no matter what status they currently hold.
-In a study made by FIFA in 2006 there are around 40,000 clubs registered with the FA, which is 11,000 more than any other country, the closest being the Brazilian Football Confederation who have 29,000 registered clubs.
+In a study made by FIFA in 2006, there are around 40,000 clubs registered with the FA, which is 11,000 more than any other country, the closest being the Brazilian Football Confederation, who have 29,000 registered clubs.
 Even without taking relative population into account, England has more football clubs than any other country in the world.

+Traditionally, men's league fixtures are played on Saturdays at 3pm, although more recently high-profile matches are played across weekend afternoons and evenings to allow television broadcasts.
+European fixtures are typically played on Tuesday, Wednesday and Thursday evenings.